A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Discussion

 \subsection{Origin of the plateau observed in the hierarchical cascade}

 In Section \ref{Subsection:FractalHierarchiInNGC} we show that the hierarchical cascade in NGC$~$2264 is not fractal over the full 6-26$~$kAU range.
-Indeed, the substructure production scale by scale plateaued on scales > 13$~$kAU.
-We perform a serie of tests allowing to evaluate its robustness and check whether the plateau may arise from spatial resolution and/or wavelength effects. \\
+Indeed, the substructure production scale by scale plateaued on scales of > 13$~$kAU.
+We perform a series of tests allowing us to evaluate the robustness of the cascade and check whether the plateau may arise from spatial resolution and/or wavelength effects. \\